-2.1 General.
-The documents listed in this section are specified in sections 3, 4, or 5 of this specification.
+- 2.1 General.
+The documents listed in this section are specified in sections 3 and 4 of this specification.
 This section does not include documents cited in other sections of this specification or recommended for additional information or as examples.
-While every effort has been made to ensure the completeness of this list, document users are cautioned that they must meet all specified requirements of documents cited in sections 3, 4, or 5 of this specification, whether or not they are listed.

-2.2 Government documents.
+While every effort has been made to ensure the completeness of this list, document users are cautioned that they must meet all specified requirements of documents cited in sections 3 and 4 of this specification, whether or not they are listed. - 2.2 Government documents.
 The following specification forms a part of this document to the extent specified herein.
 Unless otherwise specified, the issues of these documents are those cited in the solicitation or contract.